Beneath Still Waters

 Beneath Still Waters (Bajo aguas tranquilas) is a 2005 horror film directed by Brian Yuzna.
 It stars Michael McKell, Raquel Meroño and Charlotte Salt.
-It was based on a novel by Matthew Costello.
+It is based on a novel by Matthew Costello.

 Plot

 Studying under a disciple of Aleister Crowley, the leader of an upper class group invokes a supernatural force that slowly devours the village of Marienbad and its inhabitants, threatening to spread beyond its geographical limits.
 The mayor from the town nearby commissions the building of a dam which would flood the valley in 1965 and therefore submerge the village forever sealing the evil force under water after the leader and his followers were incapacitated to be kept from escaping.
 However, fate ensured the leader's freedom as he remained in the depths when the waters covered Marienbad.
 Now in 2005, 40 years later an array of disappearances and deaths in mysterious circumstances are threatening the town next to the reservoir that now covers Marienbad.